-DATA PROTECTION - ANNUAL COMPLIANCE CHECKLIST FOR UNIVERSITY DEPARTMENTS
+DATA PROTECTION - ANNUAL COMPLIANCE CHECKLIST FOR UNIVERSITY DEPARTMENTS, 2021-22

-Summary

-- This Checklist sets out a number of practical 'housekeeping' actions to be completed on an annual basis by individual University departments to help ensure their ongoing compliance with data protection law. - Completion of the Checklist is strongly encouraged at some point during the 2020-21 academic year.
-However, it is not mandatory and formal 'returns' are not being requested at this time.
-This will be kept under review and may change for 2021-22. - Work on the actions in the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), working in collaboration with their departmental colleagues as necessary.
+Summary This Checklist sets out a number of practical 'housekeeping' actions to be completed on an annual basis by individual University departments to help ensure their ongoing compliance with data protection law.
+This second version of the Checklist, for 2021-22, contains some updates and additional topics, in part arising from a survey about its use conducted in summer 2021.
+Completion of the Checklist is mandatory in 2021-22.
+Departments are asked to submit a completed copy to data.protection@admin.cam.ac.uk by Friday 29 April 2022.
+Work on the actions in the Checklist should normally be coordinated by the Departmental Administrator (or equivalent), working in collaboration with their departmental colleagues as necessary. sion 2, issued November 2021

-Version 1, issued November 2020